-As you incur eligible healthcare expenses, you can use the money in your HRA to pay for eligible expenses incurred by you, your spouse, and/or your eligible dependents.
+As you incur eligible health care expenses, you can use the money in your HRA to pay for eligible expenses incurred by you, your spouse, and/or your eligible dependents.
 Eligible expenses, as defined by the Plan, include (but are not limited to):

-- Coverage costs, including self-payment contributions or premiums: - To continue Plan coverage when you are not working enough hours; - For COBRA Continuation Coverage; - For retiree coverage; - For eligible dependent child coverage when your child is under age 26; and - You and/or your spouse pay for other coverage (such as employer insurance, group policy insurance, or Medicare, provided it is not paid on a pre-tax basis); and - Healthcare expenses, including: - Out-of-pocket Plan costs, such as deductibles, copayments, and coinsurance; or
+- Coverage costs, including self-payment contributions or premiums: - To continue Plan coverage when you are not working enough hours; - For COBRA Continuation Coverage; - For retiree coverage; and - You and/or your spouse pay for other coverage (such as employer insurance, group policy insurance, or Medicare, provided it is not paid on a pre-tax basis); and - Health care expenses, including: - Out-of-pocket Plan costs, such as deductibles, copayments, and coinsurance; or - Expenses not covered, or only partially covered, under the Plan, such as LASIK surgery, contact lenses, prescription smoking cessation products, and prescription drugs.

-Healthcare expenses may include medical, prescription drug, dental, and vision expenses.
+Health care expenses may include medical, prescription drug, dental, and vision expenses.